2 Functions in Julia

 This might seem odd, as now we have two different but related functions named Area.
 Julia will decide which to use based on the number of arguments when the function is called.
 This allows both to be used on the same line, as above.
 This usage is not common with computer languages, but is a feature of Julia which is built around the concept of generic functions with multiple dispatch rules to decide which rule to call.

-For example, the plot function expects functions of a single numeric variable.
+For example, the plot function, when called as below, expects functions of a single numeric variable.
 Behind the scenes, then the function A(w) will be used in this graph:

 plot(Area, 0, 10)